 Table of Contents

 Employee morale: the unsung hero of workplace metrics.
 And now, it’s more crucial than ever.
-65% of HR professionals identified improving employee morale and preventing burnout as a top priority in 2021 in the wake of a global pandemic that’s strained the economy and impacted the mental health and well-being of workers worldwide.
+65% of HR professionals identified improving employee morale and preventing burnout as a top priority in 2021 in the wake of a global pandemic that’s strained the economy and impacted workers’ mental health and well-being worldwide.

 Ready to roll back emotional exhaustion and recharge your workplace?
 Take a quick peek at our 20 tips to boost morale and prevent burnout — then deep-dive into how each affects employee engagement in the article below.